iamzehan/Driver_Drowsiness_Detection/README.md

 # Research: Driver Drowsiness Detection
-A Reasearch and Development Project
+A Research and Development Project

 **A Driver Drowsiness Detection and Alert System Development.**